rpi-virtuell/relilab-cron-import/README.md

 **1. Installation**

-This plugin can be download or routed directly to your WP Plugin page via link - verändert
+This plugin can be download or routed directly to your WP Plugin page via link

 ***